dortania/OpenCore-Install-Guide/extras/drm.md

 So for fixing DRM on hackintoshes can go down 2 routes:

-* Load Apple's own GuC onto the iGPU(only properly supported on Z390, B360, H370, H310 and newer)
+* Load Apple's own GuC onto the iGPU(only properly supported on Z390, B360, H370, H310 and newer) <!-- what shall we do with this? -->
 * Patching DRM to use either software or AMD decoding

 **iGPU for DRM**